tcharding/tobin.cc/content/blog/kernel-dev-2.md

 **1. Read the diff for each commit**.

-Patches submitted to kernel mailing lists are typically are reviewed by reading the diff.
+Patches submitted to kernel mailing lists are typically reviewed by reading the diff.
 At first this may seem difficult since there are some peculiarities to the diff format but if you check each of your patches first by reading the diff you will get good at catching